-As a Member of the Republican Study Committee, he is a leader in the fight against massive government spending and has offered numerous amendments to cut spending.
-One of these amendments to cut the largest of the spending bills was allowed by the Rules Committee to be voted on by the full House.
+As a Member of the Republican Study Committee, Rob is a leader in the fight against massive government spending and returning common sense, conservative principles to the budget process.
 Rob serves on the House Armed Services Committee and the Committee on Natural Resources, where he is well-positioned to represent the needs of the First District.

-Rob holds a Ph.D. in Public Policy and Administration from Virginia Commonwealth University, a Master of Public Health degree in Health Policy and Administration from the University of North Carolina, and a Bachelor of Science degree in Biology from Virginia Tech.
+Rob holds a Ph.D. in Public Policy and Administration from Virginia Commonwealth University, a Master of Public Health degree in Health Policy and Administration from the University of North Carolina, and a Bachelor of Science degree in Biology from Virginia Polytechnic Institute and State University.

-Rob served in several levels of government, from Town Council to United States Congress.
-Rob won his first campaign for public office in 1986 when he was elected to the Montross Town Council, where he served for 10 years, four of them as Mayor.
+Rob has served in several levels of government, from Town Council to the United States Congress.
+He won his first campaign for public office in 1986 when he was elected to the Montross Town Council, where he served for ten years, four of them as Mayor.
 In 1995, Rob was elected to the Westmoreland County Board of Supervisors and was elected its Chairman in 2003.
 In 2005, voters in the 99th Legislative District elected Rob to the Virginia House of Delegates, where he served until he was elected to the United States House of Representatives in 2007.
 Prior to his election to Congress, Rob spent 26 years working as a health specialist for the Virginia Department of Health’s Division of Shellfish Sanitation and as an environmental health specialist for local health departments in Virginia’s Northern Neck and Middle Peninsula regions.

 Rob’s wife, Kathryn, who worked for 41 years as a teacher at Cople Elementary School in Hague, is a Westmoreland County native whom he met when he spent high school and college summer recesses working in a Leedstown tomato cannery and on a Reedville fishing boat in the Northern Neck.
 Rob grew up in Henrico County, where his mother taught middle school and high school.
-Since 1985, Rob and Kathryn have lived in the same home in Montross where they raised their two children: a daughter, Devon, son-in-law Daniel Gooch, and son, Josh, and his wife, Tiffany.
+Since 1985, Rob and Kathryn have lived in the same home in Montross where they raised their two children: a daughter, Devon, and a son, Josh.
 Rob and Kathryn are proud grandparents to six wonderful grandchildren.
 Rob is an avid hunter and fisherman and enjoys spending time on the water.